rupalmartin/aws-app/README.md

 ### Project Introduction
 A Spring MVC web application to
-*Upload files to S3
+* Upload files to S3
-*Dowload files to S3
+* Dowload files to S3
-*Update files to S3
+* Update files to S3
-*Delete file from S3
+* Delete file from S3

 ### Pre-requisites Set Up

 * AWS configurations

 * Signup for an account in AWS
+.
 Go to IAM and create groups and attach policies ao that they have full access to S3 , RDS ,CloudWatch,CloudFront,Route 53,Lambda and SNS
 Attach a user to this group.

 IAM creates a link with which we can log in.